 She helps couples in slowing down their interactions of communication to reveal deeper motivations to decisions; helping couples in moving forward toward positive interactions in their now divorced relationship.
 The length of each mediation session is determined by each parties’ specific needs and goals.

-Rebecca Marsh, one of our certified Family and Divorce Mediator and Arbitrator, is also a Marriage & Family Therapist.
+Rebecca Marsh, one of our certified Family and Divorce Mediator and Arbitrator, is also a Licensed Marriage & Family Therapist.
 Why choose Rebecca as your Mediator or Arbitrator?

 An MFT Mediator or Arbitrator is uniquely trained to help families through difficult, emotionally charged situations such as a divorce, resolve disagreements and disputes, and lay the groundwork for an improved on-going relationship between the parties and their families after the divorce is over.